 - Steam and condensate line repairs are completed regularly to reduce water loss when heating systems are used in the winter months.

-- The Jaeger Center features a rain storage tank that holds thousand gallons of storm water that support campus irrigation.
+- The Jaeger Center features a rain storage tank that holds 15,000 gallons of stormwater that support campus irrigation.

 - Breidenbaugh Hall and the Majestic Theater also use green roof systems to collect a portion of their rain water.

 - Since 1991, Gettysburg College has offered daily shuttle services to mass transit locations to reduce the need for personal vehicles, which in turn reduces our carbon footprint.